quant-daddy/graphql-eventbus/README.md

 - 🚀 **Code Generation:** <a href="https://www.graphql-code-generator.com/">GraphQL Codegen</a>
   plugin to generate code for typescript (`npm i graphql-eventbus-codegen`).
 - 🎯 **Plugins:** We provide plugins for logging and monitoring.
 You can also build your custom plugins.
+- ✴️ **Best Practices:**: Publish time, event ID, and other metadata propagation are built-in for observability.
 - 🤖 **Testing Utilities:**: The library comes with utilities to easily sample payload for your events and test your event handlers.

 ## Documentation